 You can’t write the history of the adventure game or the interactive movie without mentioning the operatic sci-fi thriller Spaceship Warlock.
 As one of the first ever games on CD-ROM, it had the privilege to define what a modern cinematic game would look and play like.
 Without a roadmap of genre conventions, the game crafts a bizarre template that is somehow roller-coaster-esque in its linearity while still open-ended.
 Spaceship Warlock barely, barely pulls it off.
 Not everything gels – especially not the combat scenes – but what works stands out as a high-wire act of guided interactivity. » Read more about Spaceship Warlock

-Even without its prominent endorsement from Tetris‘s Alexey Pajitnov, ClockWerx would still be a minor success.
+Even without its prominent endorsement from Tetris‘s Alexey Pajitnov on the box, ClockWerx would still be worth checking out.
 Its rotating, clock-inspired mechanics put a clever twist on player movement.
 As many with many games of its kind, ClockWerx groups its various challenges into a few different thematic sets, each with its own graphics and some new background music.